lisp-docs/process-dpans3r/output/chap-25/cf-c-dictionary/_get-internal-run-time_function.md

-Depending on the *implementation*, paging time and garbage collection time might be included in this measurement.
-Also, in a multitasking environment, it might not be possible to show the time for just the running process, so in some *implementations*, time taken by other processes during the same time interval might be included in this measurement as well.
+Depending on the <GlossaryTerm styled={true} term={"implementation"}><i>implementation</i></GlossaryTerm>, paging time and garbage collection time might be included in this measurement.
+Also, in a multitasking environment, it might not be possible to show the time for just the running process, so in some <GlossaryTerm styled={true} term={"implementation"}><i>implementations</i></GlossaryTerm>, time taken by other processes during the same time interval might be included in this measurement as well.